worktheclock/replit.github.io/repls/dot-replit.md

 # Other configuration
 the `.replit` file can also provide other configuration hints.
 The full specification is provided below:
-- `run`: This command the is executed when the run button is clicked
+- `run`: Command that is executed when the run button is clicked
-- `language`: What language is loaded in the prompt when your repl starts up.
-You'll have to restart you repl to see this change.
+- `language`: Reserved
-- `onBoot`: This command is executed once when the repl first boots up.
+- `onBoot`: Command that is executed once when the repl first starts up
-- `packager`:
-- `afterInstall`
-- `ignoredPaths`
-- `ignoredPackages`
+- `packager.afterInstall`: Command that is executed after a new package is installed
+- `packager.ignoredPaths`: List of paths to ignore while attempting to guess packages ([More about installing packages](https://docs.repl.it/repls/packages/#DirectImports))
+- `packager.ignoredPackages`: List of modules to never attempt to guess a package for when installing packages ([More about installing packages](https://docs.repl.it/repls/packages/#DirectImports))

 ## Example .replit file